 - Work with membership levels and gamification campaigns

 - Follow up on all your important KPI’s with tailored reports

-These examples all allow you to work with different campaigns targeted to the right audiences, create personal workflows based on the customers’ actions and build a successful loyalty program.
-All this in one platform, so intuitive that you can do it all yourself – without being dependent on external consultants.
+These examples all allow you to work with different campaigns targeting the right audiences, create personal workflows based on your customers’ actions and build a successful loyalty program.
+All this in one platform, so intuitive that you can do it all yourself.

 “Everything is easier now!
 We can be super flexible and come up with ideas in the morning and act on them the same day.
 That would’ve taken several days before.” – By Malene Birger

 How to work with segmentation in Voyado’s CXP